dariant/SSBC_2025/README.md

 ## Training protocol of SSBC

-The participants were asked to train two versions of their segmentation method.
-The first should be trained exclusively on the SynMOBIUS data, while the second can use any mix of the SynMOBIUS and SBVPI data.
-Any other decisions regarding the model architecture and training approach were left to the participants’ discretion, including:
+The participants were asked to train two versions of their segmentation method, with the trained exclusively on SynMOBIUS, while the second could use any mix of SynMOBIUS and SBVPI data.
+Any other decisions regarding the model architecture and training procedure were left to the participants’ discretion, including:
-- Train either a 4-class or a 2-class segmentation model,
+- Training either a 4-class or a 2-class segmentation model,
 - The training/validation set distribution split,
-- Sample balancing in model training to equalize the real/synthetic sample representation
+- Sample balancing to equalize the real/synthetic sample representation,
-- Data augmentation during training
+- Data augmentation during training,
-- Training image size, however, the final evaluation is performed on 400x300 images
+- Training image size, however, the final evaluation was performed on 400x300 images

 ## Evaluation datasets